 3. Exceptional interpersonal and communication skills

 In almost every job description, there will be a requirement around communication skills.
-When you have successfully completed the MBA, you should have exceptional communication skills – not just through fine-tuning your writing in assessments, but also in the way you communicate your messages.
+When you have successfully completed the MBA, you should have exceptional communication skills – not just through fine-tuning your writing and oral presentation skills in assessments, but also in the way you communicate your messages.
 Employers want to know that an MBA graduate can communicate clearly and with influence – this is key to leadership as well.
 In addition, you need to be able to communicate your ideas.
 Automobile executive Lee Iacocca said, “You can have brilliant ideas, but if you can’t get them across, your ideas won’t get you anywhere”.

 4. Practical knowledge